 Think about it like this: If your furnace goes out on a cold winter day, you don’t want the company you call to charge you twice as much because you seem to have a better ability to pay, or, because you need it fixed right away, and are therefore vulnerable.

 Most people would probably agree that it is morally wrong for some company to charge the next customer way more, for the very same service, just because they can get away with it.
-That’s dishonest, and it’s wrong.
+That’s dishonest, and it’s just plain wrong.

 Fair is fair, and the way we see it, a legal fee is fair when it is based upon the likely work for a particular case, and not simply that it’s the most a lawyer can manage to “get” from someone.